coookie1010/coookie1010/README.md

 🔭 Working on Deep Learning based Network solutions
 🌱 Learning about Computer Vision and Machine Learning stuff 🌟 Known languages: C/C++, Java, Lua, Php
-💻 Loves also doing system administrator stuffs
+💻 I like to do system administrator stuffs
 🚩 Interested in network security and game development

 📫 How to reach me: Discord: lego1010#5271